qqdipps/hello-world/README.md

 I am working on:
 * file management -- current project committing as I go and using github for file managment of recent projects
 * not only using web IDEs-- yes now using eclipse for java and text editor sublime and iTerm2 w/ zsh
-* code structure and design patterns
+* code structure and design patterns- Implementing psuedocode, designing code to handle corner cases, learning about design patterns.
 * data / computer science -- learned about binary searching and how to compare alogrithms (thanks geeks for geeks), focusing on data structures and algorithms, and solving easy [coding challenges](https://www.hackerrank.com)